 Types of housing

-The proposed plan for Waterloo south includes a mix of social housing, affordable housing and private homes.
+The plan for Waterloo south includes a mix of social housing, affordable housing and private homes.

 Number of homes

-The majority of the land in the proposed plan is owned by the NSW government.
+The majority of the land in the plan is owned by the NSW government.

 The plan allows for an estimated 3,012 new homes on the government owned land.
 The number of homes is calculated using the average size of various types of housing.